Western Red Cedar

 - Mature width: 25′ to 60′

 - Light conditions: part shade to shade

 - Soil: moist

 - Sold in bundles of ten bare root-plants, 12″+ tall

 - $12.50 per bundle

-Bare-root plants are dug when they are dormant.
-They are sold with sawdust around the roots instead of soil.
-Plants are sold in bundles of 10.
+Bare-root plants are dug when they are dormant and are sold with sawdust around the roots instead of soil.